cloudify-cosmo/cloudify-rest-docs/content/_searches.md

 # Searches

-The `/searches/<resource>` endpoint is used to get a filtered list of a resource (currently, deployments or blueprints) based on its labels and certain attributes.
+The `/searches/<resource>` endpoint is used to get a filtered list of resources (currently: blueprints, deployments or deployments' workflows) based on their labels and certain attributes.
+Blueprints can be filtered by the attribute `created_by`.
 Deployments can be filtered by the following attributes: `blueprint_id`, `created_by`, `site_name`, and `schedules`.
-Blueprints can be filtered by the attribute `created_by`.
+The same list applies when searching for deployments' workflows.

 Filtering can be done by specifying a pre-created filter ID, or by providing a list of filter rules.
 A filter rule is a dictionary of the following form: